 In some instances, people that have undergone Gamma Knife radiosurgery for conditions such as trigeminal neuralgia may experience some numbness in their face, directly related to the part of the nerve that was treated.
 In some cases, this numbness will resolve, while in others it can be permanent.

-Although the above side effects sound intimidating, most of them happen in only a small percentage of patients.
-The benefits of Gamma Knife radiosurgery far outweigh the risks if you cannot undergo traditional surgery for one reason or another.
-Be sure to talk to your surgeon prior to your procedure to ensure you fully understand both the risks and benefits of this lifesaving treatment.
+Although the above side effects of Gamma Knife sound intimidating, most of them happen in only a small percentage of patients.
+The benefits of Gamma Knife radiosurgery far outweigh the risks for most.
+Be sure to talk to your doctor prior to your procedure to ensure you fully understand both the risks and benefits of this lifesaving treatment.